flutter/website/src/release/breaking-changes/key-event-migration.md

 ## Migration guide

-APIs provided by the Flutter framework are already migrated.
+The Flutter framework libraries have already been migrated.
-Migration is needed only if any of the classes or methods listed in the previous section are used.
+If your code uses any of the classes or methods listed in the previous section, migrate to these new APIs.

 ### Migrating your code that uses `RawKeyEvent`